Stress or mental health cover

 Schools also need to accept that stress related absences are inevitable and whilst they can be reduced, they can’t be eliminated.
 Therefore, it is vital to plan and budget for stress related absences by putting appropriate contingencies in place.

-Once you’re covered, in the event that a member of staff is absent from work as a result of stress or mental illness, our insurance will pay you a fixed amount after the waiting day period.
+Once you’re covered, in the event that a member of staff is absent from work as a result of stress or mental illness, our insurance will pay you a fixed amount (chosen by you) after the waiting day period.
 This will provide you with the financial capacity to cover the costs incurred by the absence, minimising the impact it has on your school’s operations and staffing budget.